TrainFan1804/mtrack/docs/ADD_MEDIA_SECTION.md

 - In `optionparser.cpp` add the new media section in the created media object.
     (Don't forget to update the `--help` window)
 - In `build.sh` add the new section into the created files that are created at building.
+- IN `MTrack.py` add a check if the string is INTEGER